openmainframeproject/feilong/doc/source/quickstart.rst

 .. _z/VM service Information: http://www.vm.ibm.com/sysman/osmntlvl.html

 2. z/VM Cloud Connector has to be installed inside a Linux running on z/VM.
-Currently planned to be supported distros include the most current supported versions:
+Currently supported distros include the most current supported versions:

-  - SUSE Linux Enterprise Server
+  - SUSE Linux Enterprise Server 12.x
-  - Red Hat Enterprise Linux
+  - Red Hat Enterprise Linux 7.x
   - Ubuntu 16.04 LTS

   **NOTE**: This guide is based on RHEL 7.2, you may need to adjust the commands